Online Meetings for worship for business

 Clerks' monthly information mailings are sent to the clerks or correspondents of local and area Quaker meetings on the last Tuesday of the month.
 Each mailing contains a summary covering letter that suggests appropriate action to take.

-Calendars showing the mailing dates for the clerks' monthly mailing and other BYM events for 2017 and 2018 are available at www.quaker.org.uk/mm.
+Calendars showing the mailing dates for the clerks' monthly mailing and other BYM events are available at www.quaker.org.uk/mm.

 Governance Gold comes with the clerks' monthly mailing and gives brief details of changes to practice or other governance matters of relevance to clerks of local and area meetings.